Making the Investment of a Lifetime

 Last but not least, if you’re a manager of volunteers lets you and I have a conversation on how you can build the case for support.
 I’ve done this, it’s difficult.
 But I can help you understand how to capture, track, analyze and communicate the impact the volunteers have in an outcomes focused way.
 If you’re unsure of where to start, contact me today.

-About the author: Jerome Tennille, serves as Senior Manager of Impact Analysis and Assessment for Tragedy Assistance Program for Survivors (TAPS), a national organization that offers help, hope, and healing to all those grieving the death of a loved one serving in America’s armed forces.
+About the author: Jerome Tennille is the Manager of Volunteerism for Marriott International.
+Prior to that Jerome held the position of Senior Manager of Impact Analysis and Assessment for Tragedy Assistance Program for Survivors (TAPS), a national organization that offers help, hope, and healing to all those grieving the death of a loved one serving in America’s armed forces.
 Jerome is a board of directors member of Peace Through Action USA and also serves on the PsychArmor Institute Advisory Committee for the School of Volunteers & Nonprofits.
 Jerome holds a Bachelor of Applied Science in operations management and a Master of Sustainability Leadership (MSL) from Arizona State University.
 Jerome is designated as Certified in Volunteer Administration (CVA) and is also a veteran of the US Navy.